LeeKaiser/Hero_Shooter_Maker/README.md

   - Primarily for making players who are not controlled by a client.
 Should also be applicable for making other AI controlled entity such as spawnables or npc monsters

 ## Match Focused Features
-- Multiplayer
-  - A match of a hero shooter game needs to be hosted from a server and accessed by clients, who control an individual character.

 - Teams
   - Team objects hold players that belong to the same team, and handle team wide functions